MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/windows-defender-atp/investigate-user-windows-defender-advanced-threat-protection.md

 You'll also see a list of the machines that the user logged on to, and can expand these to see details of the logon events on each machine.

 >[!NOTE]
->You’ll need to enable the integration between Windows Defender ATP and Azure ATP to use this feature.
+>You'll need to enable the integration between Windows Defender ATP and Azure ATP to use this feature.

 For more information on how to enable advanced features, see [Turn on advanced features](advanced-features-windows-defender-advanced-threat-protection.md).